Want to learn more?Schedule a Meeting

 From court sessions to client meetings, the way legal professionals meet, mediate, or litigate is increasingly happening via video conferencing platforms — so much so that new terms like “Zoom Fatigue” have entered the legal industry lexicon.
 But after more than a year of pandemic-related remote work, there are a surprising number of lawyers who seem caught off guard by video conferencing mishaps.

-But to help you avoid ending up all over the internet like the infamous 'cat lawyer,' we've created a list of best practices to ensure success in the new age of remote work.
+To help you avoid ending up all over the internet like the infamous 'cat lawyer,' we've created a list of best practices to ensure success in the new age of remote work.

 1. Poor Audio/Video Quality